thegooddocsproject/templates/style-guide/template-style-guide.md

 {[American Heritage Dictionary](https://ahdictionary.com/) or your preferred dictionary}.

-When writing documentation for our project, align with the default guide’s voice and tone.
+When writing documentation for our project, align with the default guide's voice and tone.

 ## Glossary of preferred terms